 Common Name: Jewelweed

-Impatiens glandulifera is a Annual up to 1.50 metres tall.
+Impatiens glandulifera is an annual plant that can grow up to 1.50 metres tall.

 Regular ingestion of large quantities of these plants can be dangerous due to their high mineral content[